-- This product is 100% solids and has no solvents or heavy metal driers
+- 100% solids with no solvents or heavy metal driers

 - Excellent coating for all interior woodwork

-- Gets harder and more durable as it ages
+- Hardens and becomes more durable as it ages

 Original Wood Finish by Tried & True